Introduction

 /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

-And even download it with ipfs:
+And even download it with Kubo ipfs CLI:

 ipfs get /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

-Step 1: Choose a domain name to link from.
+Step 1: Choose a domain name to link from

-record on this domain as well (to make the website load directly via the IPFS gateway), but that is not a problem: the convention to prefix the domain with _dnslink.
+For this tutorial, I'll use the domain name libp2p.io.
+You can use whatever domain you control.
+I happen to be using an ALIAS record on this domain as well (to make the website load directly via the IPFS gateway), but that is not a problem: the convention to prefix the TXT record domain with _dnslink. allows for complex DNS setups like this.

-So the full domain name I'll set the record on is: _dnslink.libp2p.io
+So the full domain name I'll set the record on is: _dnslink.libp2p.io.

-Step 2: Set the DNSLink value on a Let's set the link by creating a TXT
+Step 2: Set the DNSLink value on a TXT record

-record on the domain name.
+Let's set the link by creating a TXT record on the domain name.
 This is going to be specific to your DNS tooling.
-Unfortunately there is no standard cli tool or web service to set domain names 😦.
-Every registrar and name server has its own web app, and API tooling. (yes, this is widely regarded as a poor state of affairs).
+Unfortunately there is no standard cli tool or web service to set domain names 🙁.

-> my-dns-tool set --type=TXT --ttl=60 --domain=libp2p.io --name=_dnslink --value="dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU"
+> my-dns-tool set \

 _dnslink.libp2p.io TXT 60 dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

-Step 3: Resolve the link
+Step 3: Resolve the DNSLink

-You can get the link value manually using dig
+You can get the link value manually using dig or another DNS lookup tool:

 > dig +short TXT _dnslink.libp2p.io